-Mesoridazine Uses, Dosage, Side Effects, Food Interaction and all others data.
+Mesoridazine Uses, Dosage, Side Effects and more

 A phenothiazine antipsychotic with effects similar to chlorpromazine.